jakesun113/RESORTer/README.md

 - You will get informed once the loading is finished.

 # How to display different languages properly in the database
-- Set the Collation in MySQL as "utf8_unicode_ci",
+- Set the Collation in MySQL as __"utf8_unicode_ci"__,
-- at The database level, The table level, and the column level
+- at the database level, the table level, and the column level
 - Reference:
 https://confluence.atlassian.com/confkb/how-to-fix-the-collation-and-character-set-of-a-mysql-database-670958160.html